baozzii/tp/docs/DeveloperGuide.md

    1. Prerequisites: Multiple persons present in the addressbook.
    2. Test case: Find all persons with name `Alice` or `Bob`, with blood type `A+` or `B-`, having `kidney` as a substring in their organ by `combined n/Alice Bob b/A+ B- o/kidney`.<br>
       Expected: Listed all persons satisfying all criteria.
 A message `x persons listed!` shown in the status bar, where `x` is the number of persons found.
-   3. Test case.
-Execute `combined` with no parameters.<br>
-      Expected: Error message `Invalid command format! combined: Finds all persons matching ALL specified criteria (case-insensitive) and displays them as a list with index numbers.
-At least one parameter must be provided.` shown in the status bar.

 ### Help